datasci611/bios611-projects-fall-2019-helalelzaatari/project_1/README.md

 - Do same analysis but on a yearly basis.
 Focus on growth rate and try to see if we can predict anything for the future years.
 Observe trends and interesting years and try to come up with a reason explaining these trends.
 For example, in 2008 there was an economic recession which lead to an increase in homelessness so we expect the number of people who needed help during that year to increase.

-- -This trend was observed in many shelters for example in Massachusetts reported a 32% increase between November 2007 and November 2008.
+- - This trend was observed in many shelters for example in Massachusetts reported a 32% increase between November 2007 and November 2008.
 In Connecticut family homeless shelter turned away 30 percent more families in September 2008 than in September 2007.
 In Minneapolis there was a reported 20 percent increase between the first 10 months of 2008 than in 2007.

 https://www.cbpp.org/research/number-of-homeless-families-climbing-due-to-recession